thenewmona/monas-neighborhood-map/resoures-notes/notes.md

 A component is a function or a Class which optionally accepts input and returns a React element.

 All right calling it a night, going to do the REACT tutorial tomorrow, and word on that and come back to this

+1/2/2019

+Alright it is a new year, but not a new issue just trying to get one simple thing to work, and it is not happening trying to configure the footer so that I can see it , am not sure what it is that I am doing wrong this is really getting frustrating
+I understand the whole idea behind everything, but bringing it together and making it work is a totally different story

+## Error's for today
+/src/components/footer/Mapfooter.js
+  Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/components/footer/Mapfooter.js Line 13:  Anchors must have content and the content must be accessible by a screen reader  jsx-a11y/anchor-has-content printWarnings @ webpackHotDevClient.js:120 webpackHotDevClient.js:120 ./src/App.js
+  Line 7:    'Mapfooter' is defined but never used         no-unused-vars Line 73:  Expected to return a value in arrow function  array-callback-return printWarnings @ webpackHotDevClient.js:120